Urenda Rencoret Orrego & Dörr

 Also, no authorization is required if private legal entities handle personal data for their exclusive use or the use of their associates and entities to which they are affiliated, provided it is used for statistic or rate-setting purposes only or for any general benefit of those indicated above.

-With respect to sensitive data (i.e., personal data referred to individuals’ physical or moral characteristics or facts, or circumstances of their private life or intimacy, such as personal habits, race, political views, religious beliefs, physical or mental health and their sexual life), the DPL sets forth that it may only be transferred or used if authorization is granted by law or by the data holder, or if such data is necessary for determining or granting health benefits to the data holder.
+With respect to sensitive data (i.e. personal data referred to individuals' physical or moral characteristics or facts, or circumstances of their private life or intimacy, such as personal habits, race, political views, religious beliefs, physical or mental health and their sexual life), the Current Privacy Law sets forth that it may only be transferred or used if authorization is granted by law or by the data subject, or if such data is necessary for determining or granting health benefits to the data subject.

 Main obligations regarding the processing of personal data: